pedalion/treebanks/README.md

 ## Underway

 The following texts are currently being annotated or corrected:
-* Hippocrates' Oath, annotated by Louis Verreth
+* Hippocrates' Oath – annotated by Louis Verreth
-* Semonides: a typology of women, annotated by Louis Verreth
+* Semonides: a typology of women – annotated by Louis Verreth
-* Mimnermus: fragments, annotated by Wouter Mercelis
+* Mimnermus: fragments – annotated by Wouter Mercelis
-* Aesopus: fables, annotated by Colin Swaelens
+* Aesopus: fables – annotated by Colin Swaelens
-* Parts of Genesis in the Septuagint translation, annotated by Jonas Roose
+* Parts of Genesis in the Septuagint translation – annotated by Jonas Roose
-* Euripides' Medea, annotated by Toon Van Hal and the KU Leuven Ba3-students (2018-2019)
+* Euripides' Medea – annotated by Toon Van Hal and the KU Leuven Ba3-students (2018-2019)
-* Pseudo-Lucianus: the mule
+* Pseudo-Lucianus: the mule – annotated by Alek Keersmaekers
-* ...
+* Batrachomyomachia – annotated by Colin Swaelens
+* Aesopos, some fables – annotated by Colin Swaelens

 ## Credits